 During the standard, 16-week semesters (Fall or Spring), a student who desires to drop or change a course may do so during the first week of the term by contacting an advisor.
 Beginning the second week of the term, students may only drop courses without academic penalty by working with an advisor.
 The student must continue in the present class until the request for a change has been submitted.
 If a student is granted permission to drop a course during the first two weeks of the term, all evidence of the course will be removed from the academic record.
 If the student drops a course after this date, but prior to four weeks before the last day of classes in that term, a W (withdrawal) for each course dropped will appear on the record unless an AW (administrative withdrawal) has already been assigned.

-During the non-standard, 8-week semesters (Early Fall, Late Fall, Early Spring, Late Spring), and the Summer semester students may adjust their schedule during the first 3 days of the semester by contacting an advisor.
+During the non-standard, 8-week sessions/modules (Early Fall, Late Fall, Early Spring, Late Spring), and the Summer semester students may adjust their schedule during the first 3 days of the semester by contacting an advisor.
 Courses may be dropped without academic penalty by the end of the first week.

 Withdrawals during the last four weeks of Fall or Spring semesters, last three weeks of a non-standard semester, or last three weeks of the Summer semester, will result in a grade of F in the course(s) dropped.
 Non-standard length courses are subject to the same dates as the full term.
 All students should refer to the appropriate Academic Calendar for exact registration dates.

 Undergraduate students enrolled in courses, which accumulate to 12 or more credit hours during the fall or spring semester, are classified as full-time; the full-time/part-time designation is made after the Census Day, which is the first day of Academic Week 3 unless otherwise indicated on the Academic Calendar.